You have just trained a learning to rank model and you now want to know how it performs.

 There are several ways of implementing this kind of list, all trying to be as fair as possible.

-What do we mean with fair?
+What do we mean by fair?

 This concept is highly related to the choice of the search results.

-Ideally, we would like the list to contain an equal number of documents from both the models, so the preference of one model with respect to the other doesn’t depend on the number of shown items.
+Ideally, we would like the list to contain an equal number of documents from both models, so the preference of one model with respect to the other doesn’t depend on the number of shown items.

 Secondly, we would like that the position of the shown items doesn’t influence the preference of the user for one of the two models.
-If we have all the documents from model_A on the top 10 positions and all the documents from model_B in the underlying positions, it is possible that documents from B aren’t chosen only because of their low ranks.
+If we have all the documents from model_A in the top 10 positions and all the documents from model_B in the underlying positions, it is possible that documents from B aren’t chosen only because of their low ranks.

-The first survey of how testing learning to rank models happens in the industry and how it looks in the state of the art ends here, but if you’re curious of learning more details about how this can be implemented let’s meet in Part 2!
+The first survey of how testing learning to rank models happens in the industry and how it looks in the state of the art ends here, but if you’re curious about learning more details about how this can be implemented let’s meet in Part 2!